Casimir III the Great: Early life

-An important episode in Casimir’s youth was his stay at the Buda court on a diplomatic mission around 1329/1330.
+An important episode in Casimir's youth was his stay at the Buda court on a diplomatic mission around 1329/1330.
 There, he became involved in a romance with Klára Záh, the daughter of the Hungarian magnate Felician Záh.
-Klara’s father learned of the affair only after Casimir had left Hungary.
-Seeking revenge for the dishonor brought upon his daughter, and accusing Queen Elizabeth, Casimir’s sister, of complicity, he burst into Buda Castle during a royal feast and attacked the royal couple, wounding the king and cutting off the queen’s fingers.
-Zach was killed on the spot, and his family suffered severe repressions.
+Klara's father learned of the affair only after Casimir had left Hungary.
+Seeking revenge for the dishonor brought upon his daughter, and accusing Queen Elizabeth, Casimir's sister, of complicity, he burst into Buda Castle during a royal feast and attacked the royal couple, wounding the king and cutting off the queen's fingers.
+Záh was killed on the spot, and his family suffered severe repressions.

 Meanwhile, Poland became entangled in a war with the King of Bohemia, who sought to reclaim the Kraków throne, aided by Brandenburg and the Teutonic Order.
 Although Poland was supported by Lithuania and Hungary, the war did not go well for her.
-Władysław managed to defend his crown, yet the overall outcome of the conflict was unfavorable.
-The Teutonic Order seized Kuyavia, a move later confirmed by John of Luxembourg, while John himself occupied the Dobrzyń Land, driving out Łokietek’s cousins, and received homage from the Duke of Płock and most of the Silesian princes as King of Poland.
+Władysław managed to defend his crown, yet the overall outcome of the conflict was unfavourable.
+The Teutonic Order seized Kuyavia, a move later confirmed by John of Bohemia, while John himself occupied the Dobrzyń Land, driving out Ladislaus' cousins, and received homage from the Duke of Płock and most of the Silesian princes as King of Poland.

 In 1331, Casimir was granted the governorship of Greater Poland and Kuyavia, thus becoming both a witness to and a participant in the wars that were going unfavorably for the kingdom.
 After concluding a truce with the Teutonic Knights, King Władysław went to Greater Poland to deal with the Dukes of Głogów, who ruled over the southern part of that province and supported the Teutonic Order.
 In the fighting, Casimir distinguished himself by leading his Polish-Hungarian unit in a successful assault on besieged Kościan, during which he carried out a massacre of its defenders.

 At the time of his father's death on 2 March 1333, he inherited a small and weakened realm consisting of two ravaged provinces, Lesser Poland and Greater Poland, between which lay the Łęczyca and Sieradz lands, granted in lifetime administration to the Kuyavian Piasts as compensation.

 Reign

+A foundation stone for the Basilica at Wiślica, with Casimir kneeling beneath the Virgin Mary.